Learn AI by CompleteIdeas

 Question 1: What do you actually want?

 Most disappointment with AI is the user's fault, not the AI's.
 Vague in, vague out.
-The fix takes ten seconds: tell it the who, the what, and the why — like you're briefing an intern who has never met you.
+The fix takes ten seconds: give it who, what, and why — like briefing an intern who's never met you.

-Drag the slider below to watch how a prompt transforms — and how AI's answer improves with it.
-This is scripted, but the pattern is real: every extra bit of specificity you add pays off.
+Drag the slider.
+Watch the prompt sharpen and the AI's reply with it.
+Scripted — but the pattern is real.
+Every extra bit of specificity pays off.

 Specificity Level 1 · Vague